crydeil/t-CMS/README.md

 ### Global change:
 * Starting with version `0.1 beta7`: enable automatic RSS feed of the last ten entries from the blog
-* Starting with version `0.1 beta8`: enable add comments in blog post with custom CAPTCHA.
+* Starting with version `0.1 beta8`: enable add comments in blog post with custom CAPTCHA & Gravatar.

 ### System requirements (server)
 * Apache `2.3.x` (enabled `rewrite_module`)